Why aren't West Lake Hills, Sunset Valley and Rollingwood part of Austin?

 But there’s a price to pay.
-The median value of a home in West Lake Hills and Rollingwood is $1 million, while in Sunset Valley that number is closer to half a million.
+The median value of a home in West Lake Hills and Rollingwood in 2017 was $1 million, while in Sunset Valley that number was closer to half a million.

 These cities are also predominantly white: More than 80 percent of Rollingwood and West Lake Hills residents identified as white in 2015.
 Forty-eight percent of Sunset Valley residents are white.

 A handful of people who live in these wealthy enclaves mentioned there's a spirit of independence among residents.

 “It was built on volunteerism and it still is,” Jayakumar said.
 The local women’s club, for example, often fundraises to pay for city amenities.
 “Every single member of our city council, including the mayor, and every member of the boards and commissions … are all volunteers.”

 Clay Collins, who was Sunset Valley's city administrator until he retired in 2019, said residents prefer having fewer regulations.

 “We have very few streetlights on residential streets.
 Residents who live on those streets like it that way,” he said.
 “There’s a strong sense of property rights that many of our residents espouse.
 So, when you add all those things together you have a relatively independent group of people that have some shared values.”